flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 * Again press LSK5L to instantly load your planned payload and pax.
 * You can verify the weight has changed by looking at the lower ECAM towards the lower right hand side.

+!!! info "Customizing Fuel and Weights"

+    You can adjust the amount of fuel or payload weight manually on these pages.
+Type in your desired amounts and press the relevant LSK to input it into that field.

+    When you are happy with your changes press `LOAD` using LSK5L to load your custom fuel and weight.

 ### ^^Step Four^^